 Could An Eavesdropper Target Your Business?

-If you can answer YES to any of these questions, you may be bugged…
+If you can answer YES to any of these questions, your business may be bugged:

 What Motivates Eavesdroppers?

 Information is valuable!
 It can be used for personal, professional or political advantage, it can be sold, it can be exchanged and it can destroy lives and businesses.
 Information is power!

 And, if you have access to information that is highly valuable the likelihood that you are a target of illegal eavesdropping increases dramatically!